comegrant/dbt_docs_test/README.md

 This will spin up a new Python virtualenv, and activate the venv in a new shell.
 It will also install the core utils (`chef`) to manage the monorepo.

-If this was succesful, then you're fully set-up in sous-chef and can start working on projects.
+If this was successful, then you're fully set up in sous-chef and can start working on projects.

 To check that the `chef` cli is working, run the following command:
 ```bash